Expert QLD Property Valuers

 While location is crucial for both types, residential properties often get valued based on their proximity to schools, parks, shopping centers, and the overall safety of the neighborhood.

-House Features and Condition
+House Features and Conditions

 The size of the house, number of bedrooms and bathrooms, and the condition of the kitchen, roof, and other essential areas can significantly influence a house valuation in Brisbane and elsewhere.